 \section{Background on Regularization by Denoising}

 In order to solve problem~\eqref{eq:ideal_opt_pblm}, when $f$ and $r$ are differentiable, one can use a gradient descent algorithm.
-However, the gradient of $r$, i.e. the score of the prior distribution, $s := \nabla \log p = - \nabla r$, is unknown.
-The authors of~\cite{romano2017little} thus proposed to make the approximation
+However, the gradient of $r$, i.e. the score of the prior distribution $p$ of clean images $s := \nabla \log p = - \nabla r$ is unknown.
+The authors of~\cite{romano2017little} proposed to make the following approximation